Gradient-free online learning of subgrid-scale dynamics with neural emulators: Discussion

 \section{Discussion}

 In this article, we have proposed an algorithm for training an online ML-based SGS parametrization, i.e., with \textit{a posteriori} criteria for non-differentiable numerical solvers.
-The core idea of our approach is to use neural emulators that represent the reduced dynamics, equivalent to the original equations in a lower dimensional space.
-These emulators are by definition differentiable and allows us to train the parametrization in an online setting.
+The core idea of our approach is to use neural emulators that represent the coarse dynamics, equivalent to the original equations in a lower dimensional space.
+These emulators are by definition differentiable and allow us to train the parametrization in an online setting.
 The main benefit of our two-step algorithm is to avoid error compensation between the emulator and the trained ML-based parametrization using different loss targets for the SGS model and for the neural emulator, respectively.
-Indeed, as described in Subsection \ref{subsec:error-compensations} above, learning jointly emulator and parametrization will lead to error compensation, where the parametrization-part accomodates the imperfect nature of the emulator-part.
+Indeed, as described in Subsection \ref{subsec:error-compensations} above, learning jointly emulator and parametrization will lead to error compensation, where the parametrization-part accommodates the imperfect nature of the emulator-part.
 When used in a simulation, the trained parametrization is found to add spurious large scale transfers that decreases overall performance.

-Our two-step algorithm has been tested on a two-dimensional SGS modeling problem and shows performance levels close to those obtained with online learning on differentiable solvers on small-scale metrics.
-In a highly turbulent quasi-geostrophic setting with bottom topography, the model trained with our two-step algorithm is able to remain stable over many temporal iterations.
-Moreover, it has a matching performance with the online model in terms of small-scale quantities, and overall enstrophy spectrum and transfers distribution.
+Our two-step algorithm has been demonstrated on a chaotic L96 system and tested on a two-dimensional SGS modeling problem and shows performance levels close to those obtained with online learning on differentiable solvers on small-scale metrics.
+In a highly turbulent quasi-geostrophic setting, the model trained with our two-step algorithm is able to remain stable over temporal horizons at least 250 times larger than the training horizon.
+Moreover, it has a matching performance with the online model in terms of small-scale quantities, i.e., vorticity distributions and overall enstrophy spectrum.
 Nonetheless, additional work will be required in order to alleviate some systematic biases in the SGS model associated with the inherently imperfect nature of the neural emulator.
 This error is mostly visible at large scale.
 We think that constraining the loss function of the neural emulator on related large scale quantities such as velocities instead of vorticity could further improve its performance, translating to a smaller bias in the learned SGS model.